 Moving into the 20th century, The Art of Golf showcases beautiful oils of the course at North Berwick, painted by John Lavery, one of the ‘Glasgow Boys’, as well as rare original golf-themed railway posters.

-The exhibition takes the story of Golf right up to the present day.
-Images of the superstars of the modern game hang alongside breathtaking aerial shots of Scotland’s most famous golf courses, including the Old Course in St Andrews, Carnoustie, Muirfield and Gleneagles.
+The exhibition takes the story of Golf right up to the present day with aerial artworks of Scotland’s most famous golf courses, including the Old Course in St Andrews, Carnoustie, Muirfield and Gleneagles.